louislamont/ALZ-APOE/README.md

 ### lncRNAs DE between E3 and E4 cell lines

+*Broad strokes*

-In the DE analysis, H19 is the most significantly DE gene, and upregulated in E4 cells (log2FC=3.49, FDR=4.71E-248).
-[H19 is thought to be a pro-inflammatory lncRNA](https://www.frontiersin.org/articles/10.3389/fimmu.2020.579687/full)
+In the DE analysis, H19 is the most significantly DE gene, and upregulated in E4 cells (log2FC=8.49, FDR=4.71E-248).
+[H19 is thought to be a pro-inflammatory lncRNA.](https://www.frontiersin.org/articles/10.3389/fimmu.2020.579687/full).
+[Other lncRNAs shown to be associated with Alzheimer's](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6262561/) and neuroinflammation are also upregulated in this dataset, including MIAT (log2FC=1.37, FDR=6.57e-08), and NEAT1 (log2FC=1.61, FDR=4.11e-07).
+Additionally, a small nucleolar host gene (SNHG1) has been [shown to promote neuroinflammation](https://www.tandfonline.com/doi/full/10.1080/15476286.2020.1788848).
+While this is not upregulated in this dataset, we see differential expression of other SNHG genes, including SNHG18 (log2FC=-1.2, FDR=8.34e-10) and SNHG3 (log2FC=1.14, FDR=3.23e-06), possibly implicating them in the disease process as well.

+*More targeted*

 PAX8-AS1 is significantly upregulated in E4 cells (log2FC=4.67, FDR=2.29E-59).
-Reads from PAX-AS1 seem to mostly be from the final exon of the transcript.
+However, PAX8-AS1 seems to be poorly transcribed, and reads mostly align to the final exon of the transcript.

 ![PAX8-AS1](https://github.com/louislamont/ALZ-APOE/blob/main/plots/lncRNAs/PAX8-AS1-all-2.png)